Computational-Nanotechnology-Lab/Deformation-potential-extraction/README.md

 # Deformation potential extraction formalism
-Method to calculate deformation potentials.
+This work is done by Dr. Bhawna Sahni under the guidance of Prof. Neophytos Neophytou.
+Here, we provide the method to compute deformation potentials.
-Steps involved are:
+The steps involved are:
 1) SCF calculation
 2) NSCF calculation along k-path
 3) Phonon calculation